William H. Hunt: Personal life

 After the death of his first wife in 1864, he remarried to Sarah Harrison Barker (1819–1908), a daughter of New York merchant John T. Adams, in 1866.

 He died on February 27, 1884, in Saint Petersburg, Russian Empire.
 His body was returned to the United States and after a funeral at St. John's Church in Washington, D.C.
 He was buried at Oak Hill Cemetery in Washington.
+He was a member of The Boston Club of New Orleans.